MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 11. Select **Use the webapp instead** to open the Teams web client.

-12. On the left side, below the teams Megan is member or owner of, **Hidden teams** is now visible where team and channel names below are all written in italic.
-Select it to open the menu and select the **General** channel below the **Sales** team.
+12. On the left side, below the teams Lynne is member or owner of, **Hidden teams** is now visible where team and channel names below are all written in italic.
+Select it to open the menu and select the **General** channel below the **Sales** team. **Note:** If **Hidden teams** is not visible, click the Manage Teams icon to the right of Join or create a team, expand Archived and click Sales.

 13. Try to write a new conversation by selecting **New conversation** from the bottom.